Skip to main content

 Fortunately, a pediatric urgent care center can handle all of these and many other problems, including illnesses and injuries you might think require a visit to the emergency department (ED).

-When you need the ED, but you don’t want to wait for the pediatrician’s office to open, call your child’s doctor and ask if urgent care — specifically pediatric urgent care — is the solution.
+When you don’t really need the ED, but you don’t feel you can wait for your pediatrician’s office to open, call your child’s doctor and ask if urgent care — specifically pediatric urgent care — is the solution.
 These facilities treat your child when you need it — on evenings and weekends — and how you need it — with consideration for your child’s specific needs.

 Benefits of pediatric urgent care

+When children are sick or hurt, it’s important to turn to pediatric experts who know how to provide the specific care they need using special equipment designed just for growing kids.
 It’s important to make the distinction between a typical urgent care center, which sees patients of all ages — including adults — and a pediatric urgent care center.
-The staff of a pediatric facility — like those operated by Children’s Hospital of Philadelphia (CHOP) in Abington, PAChalfont, PA, Glen Mills, PA, and King of Prussia, PA— are uniquely skilled in the assessment of a sick or injured child.
+The staff of a pediatric facility — like those operated by Children’s Hospital of Philadelphia (CHOP) in Abington, PA, Chalfont, PA, Glen Mills, PA, and King of Prussia, PA — are uniquely skilled in the assessment of a sick or injured child.

 The nurses and doctors at CHOP’s pediatric Urgent Care Centers understand that children are not small adults.
 That’s because they’ve received pediatric training.